chrjoh/shell_code/README.md

 ```
   By inspecting this file, we see why NULL(0x00) is a problem as in C a string is terminated by NULL so these has to be removed
   A simple `paste -d'\0' -s dump.txt` will combine all rows into one that can then be copied into the C file.
+  A more simple command to use is the osx otool, `otool -t reverse_shell_no_bad_values.o` we test our reverse_shell code in a simple c-program.